Bibbleboop/My-100-Days-of-Coding/My Log.md

 ### Day 30: 13 July 2024  - Saturday

 **Today's Progress**: On the Soraban Test Network, Generated a keypair and funded it through a test network account.
-This is a friendbot is a horizon API endpoint that funds the account with 10,000 kumens on the test network.
+This is a friendbot is a horizon API endpoint that funds the account with 10,000 lumens on the test network.
 Keypairs are used for the Stellar tasks as an account master key, account signer, and or as a stellar-core node key.

-**Thoughts**: The Multisig quest using Set Options - Weights, Thresholds, and Signers is proving difficult so I am refering to the Tutorial Vid.
-THe error I was getting on this quest was not understanding from the instructions that I was also required to pake a paymebt to the second wallet, in order to complete the quest
+**Thoughts**: The Multi-Sig quest using Set Options - Weights, Thresholds, and Signers is proving difficult so I am referring to the Tutorial Vid.
+The error I was getting on this quest was not understanding from the instructions that I was also required to make a payment to the second wallet, in order to complete the quest

 ### Day 31: 14 July 2024  - Sunday

 **Today's Progress**: Every transaction (even failed ones) are identified by a unique Sequence Number.
-Using Bunp Sequence allows you to create different smart contract scenarios with different outcomes by setting the operation type to a different number (and submitting) before creating different outcomes from which you can choose a valid scenario at a later date (depending on the real life event)
+Using Bump Sequence allows you to create different smart contract scenarios with different outcomes by setting the operation type to a different number (and submitting) before creating different outcomes from which you can choose a valid scenario at a later date (depending on the real life event)

-**Thoughts**: Dont forget to +1 to the new sequence number when building the next transaction
+**Thoughts**: Don't forget to +1 to the new sequence number when building the next transaction

+Stellar Quest - Sponsorship  - Sponsored Reserves use three operations - Begin, End & Revoke.
+Begin and End Sponsoring Future Reserves are sandwiched together for a specific set of operations, but no ongoing sponsorship of future reserves takes place.
+Revoke, transfers the funds back to the Sponsor.
+Quest Account should be zero (I have already funded it) so need to create a new account to transfer the funds away from Quest Account

 ### Day 32: 15 July 2024  - Monday

-**Today's Progress**:
+**Today's Progress**: Stellar Quest - Sponsorship

-**Thoughts**:
+**Thoughts**: This quest took me a while and was frustrating at times as I couldn't decipher all the error codes.
+I had to walk away from it and contact discord, who suggested alternatives that I had not tried.
+I had funded the quest account in error and went off script trying to create a zero balance, at this stage I thought I had broken it and would need a reset.
+It was a frustrating but useful day and I did complete it as soon as I had admitted defeat and posted the error code to discord.
+The most important thing I have learned is that I should test every single entry of the transaction and operations, even if I think an entry is definitely correct.